Connect with us

 Through the then Nyeri Town MP Esther Murugi, the petitioners protested that they had for decades lived in houses with asbestos roofs, a situation that put them at risk of mesothelioma.

-The petitioners asked legislators to recommend cessation of asbestos as a roofing material, removal of the asbestos roofs and replacement with galvanised iron sheets in the estate.
+The petitioners asked legislators to recommend the cessation of asbestos as a roofing material, removal of the asbestos roofs and replacement with galvanised iron sheets in the estate.

 In response to the petition, Parliament ordered the Ministry of Health to assess residents exposed to asbestos to determine the extent to which their health has been affected.